nurbekataboyev/nurbekataboyev/README.md

 ## Experience

+**iOS Developer & Product Owner**
+*MoodMap - Self-Employed*
+_July 2024 - Present_

+🌟 Key Features:
+- Effortless Mood Tracking: Log emotions, activities, and personal notes daily.
+- Trend Visualization (Coming Soon): Gain insights into emotional patterns through intuitive charts and graphs.
+- Customizable Reminders: Maintain consistent mood tracking with personalized notifications.
+- Privacy-Centric Design: Ensure data security and user confidentiality.

+🛠️ Technologies & Tools:
+- Swift & UIKit: Core app development.
+- MVVM+C Architecture: Ensuring scalability and maintainability.
+- Combine & Async/Await: Modern reactive and asynchronous programming.
+- Alamofire: Simplified networking and API interactions.
+- Firebase: Robust authentication system.
+- Social Sign-Ins: Seamless login via Google and Apple.
+- In-App Purchases: Monetization through RevenueCat integration.
+- and more...

+📈 Role & Contribution:
+As an iOS developer and Product Owner, I spearheaded the entire development lifecycle of "Mood Tracker - MoodMap", from conceptualization to App Store deployment.
+Working in close collaboration with our Golang Backend Developer (backend/server was entirely done by him), we formed a cohesive team that shaped every aspect of the app, including ideation, planning, design, and implementation.

-**iOS Developer & Project Lead**
+**iOS Developer & Product Owner**
 *Grocerify - Self-Employed*
 _February 2024 - Present_

-- Conceptualized (UI/UX), planned, and developed Grocerify, a grocery list management app now available on the [App Store](https://apps.apple.com/app/grocerify/id6505025905).
-- Implemented key features including product organization, customizable shopping lists, real-time list sharing and collaboration, personalized reminders, and dark mode for enhanced user experience.
+🌟 Key Features:
+- Effortless Product Management: Add, categorize, and organize products with ease.
+- Customizable Shopping Lists: Plan personalized lists for any occasion.
+- Collaborative Lists: Share and update shopping lists in real-time with family and friends.
+- Personalized Reminders: Set tailored reminders for important shopping tasks.
+- Dark Mode: Enjoy a sleek interface that's easy on the eyes during nighttime shopping.
+- Cross-Device Sync: Seamlessly sync shopping lists across all devices.

+🛠️ Technologies & Tools:
+- Swift & UIKit: For building the core functionality of the app.
-- Adopted Clean Swift Architecture to maintain a scalable and maintainable codebase.
+- Clean Architecture: Ensuring the app is scalable and maintainable.
-- Integrated Firebase for Authentication, Firestore, Storage, Remote Configuration, and Push Notifications, ensuring a robust backend infrastructure.
+- Firebase: Integrated for Authentication, Firestore, Storage, Remote Config, and push notifications via Messaging.
-- Enabled social sign-ins with Facebook, Google, and Apple to provide users with multiple login options.
+- Social Sign-Ins: Supports Facebook, Google, and Apple for seamless login.
+- SnapKit: Utilized for efficient and flexible UI layouts.
-- Leveraged Combine & Async/Await for efficient asynchronous programming.
+- Combine & Async/Await: Used for modern and efficient asynchronous programming.
-- Employed Universal Links for deep linking to enhance user experience.
+- Universal Links: For deep linking and enhanced user experience.
-- Integrated RevenueCat for managing in-app purchases and ensuring a smooth purchase experience.
-- Ensured real-time synchronization of lists across all devices and members.
-- Developed a user-friendly dark mode to improve night-time shopping experience.
-- Handled all aspects of the app development lifecycle from idea inception to release on the App Store.
-- Continuously improving the app based on user feedback and adding new features for future updates.
+- In-App Purchases (via RevenueCat): To handle monetization through premium features.

+📈 Role & Contribution:
+From concept to App Store release, I led every phase of development for "Grocerify".
+This includes ideation, planning, design, development, and deployment.
+The current version is the MVP, and I have exciting updates planned, including new features and enhancements that will continue to elevate the app's value to users.

 ## Education